As “They” Say

-What got me thinking about all this stuff was one of my favorite podcasts, Freakonomics, which did a two part series on the Economics of sleep.
-I found it fascinating how they concluded that we are running a very interesting study on the whole population.
+What got me thinking about all this stuff was one of my favorite podcasts, Freakonomics, which did a two-part series on the Economics of sleep.
+I found it fascinating how they concluded that we are running a fascinating study on the whole population.
 It’s called Time Zones.
 They figured out that the hour difference between the eastern and western side of a time zone could provide some interesting data.
-I won’t go into the details, you can find the podcast here.
-It’s interesting and I encourage you to listen when you can.
+I won’t go into the details; you can find the podcast here.
+It’s exciting, and I encourage you to listen when you can.

 GIBSON: So beginning about 10 or 15 years ago, we started to see experiments in medical school where they would subject people to levels of sleep that are closer to real-world sleep deprivation – six hours a night, maybe four hours a night for periods from 7-21 days, 1-3 weeks.
 And they found very, very large effects on task performance, on these lab type of tasks.

-For business owners, leaders and managers the takeaway from these studies is that it makes a lot of sense to have flexible hours for our employees.
-Rested employees are better performers, will likely be more engaged and the workplace environment will be more pleasant for everyone.
+For business owners, leaders, and managers, the takeaway from these studies is that it makes much sense to have flexible hours for our employees.
+Rested employees perform better than sleep-deprived employees.
+They will likely be more engaged, and therefore the workplace environment will be more pleasant for everyone.